 **Interruption: That SCOTUS decision saying it was wrong to not salute the flag, done in 1940, wound up leading to the persecution of minorities and groups like Jehovah’s Witnesses.
 Some of it included physical violence and some of it was just verbal attacks and insinuations that they didn’t love their country, shouldn’t impose their beliefs on others, etc. If you want to draw parallels between this and the NFL/kneeling, I won’t stop you.**

 In the spring of 1943, the SCOTUS listened to arguments, read the briefs, and reached its decision in May, what wound up being a 6-3 decision–>that’s important because the more votes in favor of a decision, the less likely future sessions of SCOTUS are to rejecting or revising the decision…I’m not sure (and didn’t look) there’s even ever been a 9-0 decision reversed down the road.

 SCOTUS held onto the decision, releasing it intentionally on Flag Day, 1943, to underscore their decision.
-They sided with the Jehovah’s Witnesses–that standing for a pledge or anthem could not be mandated.
+They sided with the Jehovah’s Witnesses–that standing for a pledge or anthem can not be mandated.
 And remember, not only did they choose to make the decision public/official on Flag Day, they rendered this decision in the middle of American involvement in World War Two, the point you would expect a court to rule in favor of things like patriotism, right?

 OH, WAIT!!
 Maybe the SCOTUS did rule in favor of patriotism.
 Among the comments in the majority opinion: